 Senate Bill 330

 Whether it is SB 50 (currently on a temporary hiatus), SB 592 (referred back to committee), or SB 330, multiple lawmakers are introducing legislation with the intention of addressing California’s affordable housing crisis by easing perceived land use barriers to increase density and streamline the production of multi-family housing development statewide.
-As of today (September 9) SB 330 has now passed the Assembly and the bill is being proofread for accuracy and then delivered to Governor Newsom for final action.
+In October, 2019, SB 330 was signed into law by Governor Newsom with him stating, "[w]e are removing some key local barriers to housing production."[i]

-This blunt, one-size-fits-all legislation would limit a community’s ability to deny or consider other factors.
+This blunt, one-size-fits-all legislation limits a community’s ability to deny or consider other factors.
 Instead, it overrides local planning and existing community plans in order to facilitate the construction of four-to-five-story—or higher—residential projects in areas currently limited to single-family development.

 Other than proximity to transit, these bills offer little consideration for where new housing and density should be built.
 If enacted, this legislation will significantly impact Los Angeles’s finite number of existing historic resources.
 This means older and historic neighborhoods could be harmed through demolition and infill construction that is out-of-character and scale to the surrounding neighborhood, effectively eroding the historic character of an entire neighborhood.
 For instance, SB 50 impacts over 40% of L.A., and in certain neighborhoods, that percentage is much higher (57% of Boyle Heights and 60% of Silver Lake).